AdobeDocs/experience-platform.en/help/xdm/ui/ml-assisted-schema-creation.md

 #### Edit a Field {#edit-field}

 To edit a field, select the pencil icon of the row you wish to edit.
 A details panel appears to the right where you can edit the custom field mapping.
 The details panel contains the [!UICONTROL Target field], [!UICONTROL Display Name], [!UICONTROL Data Type], and [!UICONTROL Field Group].
-Make any necessary changes and select **[Apply]** to confirm.
+Make any necessary changes and select **[!UICONTROL Apply]** to confirm.
 Select the pencil icon again to close the details panel.

 ![The Review and Edit stage of the schema creation workflow with the pencil icon and details panel highlighted.](../images/ui/ml-schema-creation/edit-field.png)